 If you just read your baby and let go of your preconceived notions about everything that moms like to debate about, and just figure out what works for you and GIVE YOURSELF AND YOUR BABY TIME to adjust.
 Most things aren’t as bad as they seem in the beginning.

-If you think that it’s a valid option for your family, co-sleep with your baby.
+If you think that it’s a valid option for your family, become a bed sharing co-sleeper with your baby!
 Just try it.
 If you can do it safely, then I really do believe, you will thank God for it later.
 It was an experience that I never wanted but one that I am so glad that I didn’t miss out on.

 My baby needed me, I needed him, and we both needed sleep.